je-suis-tm/web-scraping/README.md

 # Web-scraping

 This folder contains some python web scrapers.
 I mainly use them to scrape the price on different future exchanges around the world.
-The key thing for scraping is to understand the html structure of the website and doing ETL.
+The key thing for scraping is to understand the html parse tree of the website and doing ETL.
 So far the most efficient way of ETL I found is regular expression.
 It is much more powerful than beautiful soup.

 1. Chicago Merchantile Exchange